 As a staff reporter at AdExchanger, Alison covers advertising agencies and the digital audio landscape.
 Previously a copywriter at MarketSmiths, she has written digital marketing copy and produced campaigns across multiple verticals.
 Prior to that Alison worked in editorial at award-winning travel journalism site Fathom.
 She has a B.A. in International Studies and Spanish from the University of Michigan.

 Elizabeth Zalman is the Co-founder & CEO of strongDM, the definitive data security product.
 Previously she was Co-Founder and CEO of the cross-device profile company Media Armor.
 After its acquisition, she served as VP of Analytics at the acquirer, Nomi.
 Prior to Media Armor, she led the client analytics and media optimization team at Dotomi (now Conversant), generating an annual $500M in incremental revenue for 50 of the IR Top 100.
 With over 15 years' experience leading data-driven organizations, she is an expert in analytics, data privacy, and security.

 JOIN US FOR A COMPREHENSIVE TWO-DAY EXPERIENCE THAT WILL LEAVE YOU READY TO DELIVER ON NEW PROGRAMMATIC OPPORTUNITIES.

 Back by popular demand, Day 1 (Wednesday) includes four workshop-based options – plus an optional Artificial Intelligence afternoon track – and Day 2 (Thursday) provides access to industry thought leadership as well as ample networking opportunities for building stronger relationships with your programmatic community.
-Thursday is also available as a single-day ticket.

 October 25, Wednesday